jgierer12/dotfiles/README.md

 5. Install pnpm packages

 ⚠️ Make sure you understand what this script is doing before running it!

 ```
-setup-pnpm
+pnpm-import
 ```

 6. To add your git credentials, copy the example config